Logiqx/gps-wizard/docs/nmea.md

 Message ID 129 is used to switch the serial port from binary to NMEA protocol and specify the message output rates.

-Specifying the EPE message rate via message ID 129 will enable the proprietary $PSRFEPE.
+Specifying the EPE message rate via message ID 129 will enable output of the proprietary $PSRFEPE message.

-A proprietary SiRF output sentence called **$PSRFEPE** provides accuracy estimates:
+The $PSRFEPE message provides accuracy estimates for use in the SiRFNavIII software:

 | Field | Description                         | Units   |
 | ----- | ----------------------------------- | ------- |